Note

 Configure a custom notification by using the Service Health webhook payload

-To set up your own custom webhook integration, you need to parse the JSON payload that's sent via Service Health notification.
+To set up your own custom webhook integration, you need to parse the JSON payload sent via Service Health notification.

 See an example ServiceHealth